royalpinto/store/doc/SourceCode.md

 <dl>
 <dt><a href="#handle">handle(req, res, error)</a> ⇒ <code>null</code></dt>
-<dd><p>A error handler middlware
-which checks if error is throw from App or from an internal library.
+<dd><p>A error handler middlware: checks if error is thrown from the App or from an
-And return a customized error message to the client with appropriate status.</p>
+internal library, then returns a customized error message to the client with an appropriate status.</p>
 </dd>
 </dl>